Home Law and Legal Comprehensive Guide to Electric Scooter Laws In Australia 2025

 Electric Scooter Laws in Victoria

 In Victoria, electric scooters may be used for commercial hire in certain areas.
 These e-scooters provide a sustainable and convenient mode of transport for short journeys.
-However, users are automatically speed-limited to 20km/h and must adhere to certain laws when using the scooter.
+However, users are automatically speed-limited to 20 km/h and must adhere to certain laws when using the scooter.

-Furthermore, riders must not use a mobile phone while riding, must be below 0.05 BAC, and have zero presence of prescribed drugs when using the scooter.
+Furthermore, riders must not use a mobile phone while riding, must be below 0.05 BAC, and must have zero presence of prescribed drugs when using the scooter.

 Electric Scooter Laws in Western Australia

-Electric scooters in the state of Victoria are considered ‘eRideables’.
-An electric rideable, commonly referred to as an eRideable, is a small device with at least one wheel that is not more than 125 cm long, 70 cm wide and 135 cm high and weighs no more than 25 kg.
-It can also not travel faster than 25 km/h on level ground.
+Electric scooters in the state of Victoria are considered ‘eRideables.’
+An electric rideable, commonly referred to as an eRideable, is a small device with at least one wheel that is not more than 125 cm long, 70 cm wide, and 135 cm high and weighs no more than 25 kg.
+It also cannot travel faster than 25 km/h on level ground.

-Electric scooters can generally be ridden on footpaths, bicycle paths and shared paths.
-They may also be used on local roads without center lines and with a speed limit of 50km/h or less.
-However, when using these local roads, riders must not exceed 10km/h and give way to any pedestrians at pedestrian crossings.
+Electric scooters can generally be ridden on footpaths, bicycle paths, and shared paths.
+They may also be used on local roads without center lines and with a speed limit of 50 km/h or less.
+However, when using these local roads, riders must not exceed 10 km/h and give way to any pedestrians at pedestrian crossings.
 Additionally, electric scooter riders are no longer required to dismount when crossing a pedestrian if they enter the crossing from the connected path rather than the road.

 If you have an electric scooter that exceeds the dimensions of 125 cm long, 70 cm wide, 135 cm high, and 25 kg and can travel more than 25 km/h, it may not be legally ridden on roads and paths in Western Australia.